 Rajratna Ashok Ambedkar is a well known personality in India, who is an active socio-political and Buddhist activist.
-He is the great grand nephew of Dr. Babasaheb Ambedkar, and a fourth generation member of the Ambedkar family.
-He is the President of the Buddhist Society of India (BSI) and through this he is spreading the thoughts of Boddhisattva Dr. B.R.
+He is the great grand nephew of Dr. Babasaheb Ambedkar.
+He is the President of the Buddhist Society of India (BSI) and through this he is spreading the thoughts of Bodhisattva Dr. B.R.
 Ambedkar and Lord Buddha to the people of India.

 As a Wikipedian, I have written this article like Rajratna Ambedkar Wikipedia page.
 I have also created Rajratna Ambedkar Wikipedia page on Marathi version of Wikipedia. (link)